-- Review with senior management and the independent auditor any correspondence with regulators or governmental agencies and any employee complaints or published reports, which raise material issues regarding the Company's financial statements or accounting policies. - Review senior management's written representations to the independent auditor. - Review with the Company's General Counsel (or, if the Company does not have a General Counsel, its principal external legal advisors) legal matters that may have a material impact on the financial statements, the Company's compliance policies and any material reports or inquiries received from regulators or governmental agencies. - Establish procedures for, - o the receipt, retention and treatment of complaints regarding accounting, internal accounting controls or auditing matters, and - o the confidential, anonymous submission by employees of the Company with concerns regarding any accounting or auditing matters.
+- Review with senior management and the independent auditor any correspondence with regulators or governmental agencies and any employee complaints or published reports, which raise material issues regarding the Corporation's financial statements or accounting policies. - Review senior management's written representations to the independent auditor. - Review with the Corporation's General Counsel (or, if the Corporation does not have a General Counsel, its principal external legal advisors) legal matters that may have a material impact on the financial statements, the Corporation's compliance policies and any material reports or inquiries received from regulators or governmental agencies. - Establish procedures for, - the receipt, retention and treatment of complaints regarding accounting, internal accounting controls or auditing matters, and - the confidential, anonymous submission by employees of the Corporation with concerns regarding any accounting or auditing matters.